rhregalado/rhregalado.github.io/_essays/essay9.md

 <p>In retrospect, the world can take so much from us.
 But a poem, once it gets inside of you, it belongs to you completely.
 If I were to define poetry, I’d say it is a selfless act of a poet carving out a piece of their soul onto a page, leaving it there to live forever.
 That’s why a poem written 700 years ago can still reach to us and unravel our souls.
 So, here’s an assignment for you: learn at least one poetry by heart, so it can visit you anytime you need it.</p><br>

-<p>Here are other poems that I picked up along the way.
-I hope these inspire you to read more poetry and warm you inside like a bowl of chicken soup.
-Do you have a favorite poem you'd like to share?
+<p>Do you have a favorite poem you'd like to share?
 I’d love to hear about it.
-Send it my way through <a href="mailto:rhregalado@up.edu.ph" target="_blank">email</a>, and it just might find a home in the next blog!</p><br>
+Send it my way through <a href="mailto:rhregalado@up.edu.ph" target="_blank">email</a>, and it just might find a home in the next blog!
+Here are other poems that I picked up along the way.
+I hope these inspire you to read more poetry and warm you inside like a bowl of hot chicken soup.</p><br>

 <blockquote style="color:var(--global-text-color-light); font-style: italic; font-weight: bold; font-family: 'Playfair Display', serif;">
 I know a place where the sun is like gold,<br>